History of baseball outside the United States: Saudi Arabia and the United Arab Emirates

+In 2022, Baseball United was founded in Dubai with the goal of bringing professional baseball to the Middle East and the Indian subcontinent.
+Rather than build new baseball fields, the league plans to redevelop existing cricket fields into baseball diamonds.
+On August 18, 2022, the league announced that it would play nine of its inaugural games at the Dubai International Cricket Stadium.

 Europe

 A European federation, the Confédération Européenne de Baseball (CEB, European Baseball Confederation) was founded in 1953.
 The federation organises all international competitions within Europe.
 These are the European Championships for country teams, divided into two divisions, and a number of club competitions: the European Cup, the Club Winners' Cup and the CEB Cup.

 All of the European competitions have been dominated by only two countries: Italy and the Netherlands.
 They share 25 of the 27 European titles between them, the other titles being won by Belgium and Spain, both times in absence of one or two of the two usual winners, but these countries have medalled regularly as well.
 Other countries that are among the top players in Europe are Russia, France and the Czech Republic.
 Most of the club titles have also been won by Dutch or Italian teams.

+European baseball has picked up a good amount of steam in recent years, including places like the Czech Republic and Spain.
+They have shown rising grassroots participation and developed more powerful domestic leagues.
+Over in the Czech Republic, it was a momentous achievement for its national team to qualify for the 2023 World Baseball Classic.
+Spain has also improved, thanks in large part to an advanced youth development system that is sending many players on its current team overseas.

+A number of international baseball competitions are held to help foster the growth of the game across this continent.
+The European Baseball Championship is the elite event on the continent, run by the Confederation of European Baseball (CEB) and featuring Europe's top national teams every other year.
+This tournament has developed the standard of teams across Europe, with particular growth in countries such as Germany and Spain who have been able to compete more effectively.

+Another major tournament is the Federations Cup, which brings together European club teams and offers many of these best clubs in Europe a stage to play at their level.

+Germany

+Since its inception in the early 20th century, baseball has slowly cruised up through German society and a major landmark was staged with the creation of Bundesliga, Germany's highest professional league, for this sport in 1982.
+Local clubs and regional leagues have expanded participation at the youth level.
+The Germany baseball national team has improved in international play and is a regular European Baseball Championship participant, recently earning third place at the 2019 tournament.